Getting the Most Out of Your Yoga Practice

 Your Ego Shouldn’t Be Involved

 If you’re always worried about how you look to other people then you’re not concentrating on perfecting your practice.
 You need to learn everything you can from your teacher and the advanced students, so you can’t worry about looking foolish.
 If you can be humble enough to concentrate only on your practice while ignoring what other people think, you will eventually get the results you want.

-Proper yoga practice requires you to develop a number of different skills, and that’s not something that happens overnight.
-You should do yoga it as often as you can, especially when you’re first starting.
+Proper yoga practice requires you to develop several different skills, and that’s not something that happens overnight.
+You should do yoga as often as you can, especially when you’re first starting.
 That means that you should practice at home too, not just in yoga class.
 Practice each of the yoga positions your tradition uses, especially the positions you find the most difficult.
 You’ll never get anywhere sticking with the positions that are easy for you.

 There’s No Such Thing as Failure in Yoga

 Don’t get down on yourself if you can’t get a position or a sequence of movies right, or if you aren’t doing as well as the other students.
 If you examine your failures and learn from them, then you will improve your practice.
 And if you are learning and improving, then you didn’t really fail.
 You’re just still in the process of succeeding.